WhatsApp Community

 In Indian, the NRI status is prescribed and governed by two main laws.
 These are as follows:

 Under both acts, the definition of an NRI is different.
-Also, the NRI status of a person is calculated by the number of days he/she stayed in Indian during a financial year.
+Also, a person's NRI status is calculated based on the number of days they stayed in Indian during a financial year.

-Under the revised 2025 income tax bill, a person will be considered an Indian resident if he/she fulfil either of the following conditions:
+Under the revised 2025 income tax bill, a person will be considered an Indian resident if they fulfil either of the following conditions:

 For instance, Shivam, an Indian citizen working in Australia, came to India for 100 days in a financial year.
-As per the old 60-day rule, here Shivam might be classified as a resident in India.
+Under the old 60-day rule, Shivam might be classified as a resident in India.
 However, since he moved overseas for a job, he is now exempt from paying tax and remains an NRI.

 *Note: In India, according to the residential status of the person, the tax liability of a person is calculated in that financial year, not according to his/her citizenship in the country.
 For tax purposes, a person who is a citizen of India can be considered an NRI for a specific year.
 Also, a foreign national can be considered an Indian resident under the tax laws.